Top 10 PostHog Alternatives in 2026

 Amplitude's free Starter plan covers up to 50,000 monthly tracked users with product analytics, session replay, and feature flags included.
 The Plus plan starts at $49/month.
 Growth and Enterprise plans use custom pricing based on MTU volume, adding real-time streaming, advanced data management, and predictive analytics.

-Heap solves the instrumentation problem that PostHog leaves to you.
-Rather than requiring manual event tracking, Heap automatically captures every user interaction from the moment it's installed — meaning you can retroactively analyze behavior that happened before you knew what questions to ask.
+Contentsquare is the platform that absorbed both Heap and Hotjar, consolidating their capabilities into a single digital experience intelligence platform.
+Rather than requiring manual event tracking, Contentsquare automatically captures every user interaction from installation — meaning you can retroactively analyze behavior that happened before you knew what questions to ask.

 🌟 Key features